hikari-ongaku/ongaku-lavalyrics/README.md

-# Ongaku
+# Ongaku Lava Lyrics
-A simple voice library for Hikari.
+Ongaku LavaLyrics is an extension for [Ongaku](https://ongaku.mplaty.com/) that allows you to fetch lyrics for songs!

 <div align="center">